-If you have not conducted a job search in a while, you may think everything’s different or that nothing has changed.
-Here’s what you need to know:
+If you haven’t conducted a job search in a while, you may think that given the unpreceneted times we find oursleves in that everything’s different.
+Here’s what you need to know for effective career management today:

-In addition to an accomplishments-based résumé, you will need a strong LinkedIn profile, as anyone who is looking to hire will check out your profile on this site, often even before contacting you.
+- In addition to an accomplishments-based résumé, you will need a strong LinkedIn profile, as anyone looking to hire will check out your profile on this site, often even before contacting you.

-- Recruiters/hiring managers will also be looking at your overall on-line profile, so make sure your Facebook page and any other social media sites represent you in a way that would be attractive v. repellent to a potential employer.
+- Recruiters / hiring managers will also be looking at your overall on-line profile, so make sure your Facebook page and any other social media sites represent you in a way that would be attractive v. off putting to a potential employer.

 - Recruiters and Human Resources professionals are squeezed between many applicants for every job and the demand by harried hiring managers to see only the “best” candidates.
-Initial screening of credentials happens quickly (average 15 seconds) to eliminate anyone who doesn’t hit all the marks.
-To insure your application makes it through the first round, cover letters must “connect the dots” between their requirements and your qualifications.
+Initial screening of credentials happens quickly (average 15 seconds) to eliminate anyone whose credentials aren’t as perfect a fit as possible.
+To ensure your application makes it through the first round, cover letters must “connect the dots” between their requirements and your qualifications.

 What hasn’t changed: